ethanimproving/Ethan-s-Digital-Garden/src/site/notes/History/Family Tree/Wales/Iorwerth.md

 <span
 	  class='ob-timelines'
 	  data-img = 'https://i.imgur.com/Qzz3Lsc.jpeg'>
-	  Chapter Two: Guardian of Gwynedd
+	  Chapter Ten: Guardian of Gwynedd
 </span>

 Depict King Iorwerth ab Owain Gwynedd (or Iorwerth Drwyndwn meaning "the flat-nosed"), also called Edward (c.
 1130-1174) in medieval Wales, with a sword and a Wales flag.